 One2One Adult Tutoring

-One2One accepts applications for English as a Second Language tutoring during the months of February, March, August, September, and December.
+One2One accepts applications for English as a Second Language tutoring during the months of February, March, August, September.
 At that time, you can submit an Adult Literacy Learner Application and be placed on the waiting list for a tutor.
 One2One GED tutoring applications are open all year.

 Practice Your English

 Volunteers facilitate informal meetings to practice English conversation skills and to improve cultural awareness.
 All are welcome!
 Learn more here.

 Mango Languages offers free online English Language classes taught for learners from many language backgrounds.

 Trained volunteers work with inmates at the Douglas County Sheriff’s Office for GED test preparation, English as a Second Language, and the Inmate Read-A-Book program.